Stuffed Flank Steak Recipe

 Instructions

-• ** When rolling the steak up, be sure to watch the direction you are rolling so that when you slice it, you are cutting AGAINST the grain.
-This is very important to get a tender piece of meat.
+*NOTE: When rolling the steak, make sure you go in the correct direction so that when you slice it, you can cut AGAINST the grain.
+This will ensure a tender steak.

 Notes